tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 </get_node_by_id>

 ## get_page_dsl_structure
-Description: Get the size of the current page DSL(domain-specific language).
-Use it when Van needs to retrieve the dimensions of the current page.
+Description: Get the current page DSL(domain-specific language) structure.
+Use it when Van needs to understand the hierarchy and composition of the current page.

 Usage:
 <get_page_dsl_structure>